 Elections are an important way for individuals and communities to make their voices heard.
 That’s why Twin Cities Habitat is excited to engage our advocacy supporters in the 2020 Elections.
 As a 501(c)(3) nonprofit, our election engagement will be strictly non-partisan.

-We hope this blog provides you with the information you need to engage in the election.
-If you have any questions we have not answered here, please visit the Minnesota Secretary of State website at www.mnvotes.org.
+If you have any additional questions, please visit the Minnesota Secretary of State website at www.mnvotes.org.
 This is the most accurate and current source of information about the election.

 We’ve put together this list of Frequently Asked Questions to help you with everything you need to Vote for Home.
 Read on, share, and email us if there’s anything else you want to know.